Bulls vs. Raptors prediction, odds, time: 2026 NBA picks for Thursday, Feb. 5

 SportsLine's model reveals its Chicago Bulls vs. Toronto Raptors NBA picks today

 Two Eastern Conference teams fighting for playoff positioning will meet on Thursday's NBA schedule as the Chicago Bulls visit the Toronto Raptors.
 Chicago (24-27) is the No. 10 seed and has the last play-in position, but the Bulls made a flurry of moves ahead of the trade deadline.
 Toronto (30-22) is the current 6-seed as it seeks to avoid the NBA Play-In Tournament.
-Josh Giddey (hamstring) is out for Chicago with Ayo Dosunmu (quad) and Jaden Ivey (trade pending) questionable.
+Josh Giddey (hamstring) is out for Chicago while Ayo Dosunmu (not with team) was just traded from the Bulls, and new acquisition, Jaden Ivey (trade pending) is listed as probable.
+RJ Barrett (knee) is out for Toronto.

 Tipoff is at 7:30 p.m.
 ET from Scotiabank Arena in Toronto.
 The Bulls have won four straight matchups as the teams meet for the first time this season.
-The latest Raptors vs. Bulls odds list Toronto as the 8.5-point favorites, with the over/under at 224.5.
+The latest Raptors vs. Bulls odds list Toronto as the 7.5-point favorites, with the over/under at 227.5.
 Before making any Bulls vs. Raptors picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: